mbrubeck/fast-rust/src/010-intro.md

 takes less time to transfer between disk, memory, and CPU; it is also more likely to fit into the CPU's fast caches.

-But sometimes we have to trade efficiency in one resource for inefficiency in another.
+But sometimes, efficiency in one resource comes at the cost of inefficiency in another.
 For example, storing previously-computed results in a cache can make a program faster, but it also requires more RAM or disk space.
 Using multiple threads running in parallel might make a program finish faster but also consume more total CPU cycles (which could otherwise be used by other processes running on the same system).

 Because of these trade-offs, it's important to know *why* you are optimizing